Gavin-Development/GavinBackendDatasetUtils/README.md

 ## Progress / Roadmap

 ## To Do
-* Add functionality to data streaming class to improve usability and performance while adding more functionality.
 * Create a directory containing samples to guide the use of the tools provided.
 * Optimise Tokenizer class loading and saving functions for potentially better performance.
-* Optimise GPU kernel dispatcher for GPU accelerated Vocab building.
-* Optimise BINFile class where possible to improve performance.
+* Complete overhaul of BINFile class to fix numerous issues with memory and 1 or 2 performance.
-* Usability pass on BINFile class and Tokenizer class.
+* Impliment GPU acceleration for WordPiece Tokenizer.

 ## Known issues
 None